MS in Public Health

 In addition to the Graduate College minimum requirements, students must meet the following program requirements:

 • Minimum Semester Hours Required Varies by concentration.
-48 for the Environmental and Occupational Health Sciences Concentration; 40 for the Health Policy and Administration Concentration; 52 for the Industrial Hygiene concentration; and 53 for the Occupational Safety concentration.
+40 for the Health Policy and Administration Concentration; 48 for the Public Health Informatics concentration.

 • Coursework At least 32 semester hours must be in courses other than IPHS 598, and at least 9 semester hours must be at the 500 level.
 No more than 4 hours of IPHS 596 may be applied to the degree.